cornejong/PokeProxy/README.md

 ### Disclaimer
 The current version is a very crude and basic version.
 It works but isn't elegant.
 Future versions will implement log files, Authentication and a more elaborate error handling system.

-## Setup
+## Getting Started
-To setup the proxy to forward requests to a specific target/service you just add the service to the 'services.json' file in the 'data' directory.
+To get started with Poke you first have to add the desired target locations to the 'services.json' file in the 'data' directory.
 A service entry has a only two required key => value pairs: 'target' and 'host'.
 Checkout the example below.

 ```JSON